This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 A lawsuit loan is an advance against the proceeds from your expected settlement.
 In general, the loan is repaid from your settlement by your attorney if and only if your case is successful.

-Because of that no-win / no-pay structure, your typical lawsuit loan isn’t classified as a loan in most states.
+Because of that no-win / no-pay structure, your typical lawsuit cash advance isn’t classified as a loan in most states.
 That means that it is not subject to many regulations from usury laws to the Truth in Lending Act.

-Plaintiffs often take out lawsuit loans to cover living expenses after the accident.
-As personal injury attorneys are paid on a contingency basis, it is less common to use lawsuit loans for actual lawsuit expenses.
+Plaintiffs often take out pre-settlement funding to cover living expenses after the accident.
+As personal injury attorneys are paid on a contingency basis, it is less common to use a lawsuit cash advance for actual lawsuit expenses.

 Typically a funding company can advance 5% and 20% of your potential settlement.
 You can also get funding on your settled case, with some companies offering up to 50% of your share of the settlement.